Physicslibrary/ARKit-Stereoscope-Armstrong-A7L/README.md

 All virtual objects are positioned and oriented according to this world origin (with righteye.debugOptions on, the world origin is an XYZ or RGB axis)<br>

-Here are example screenshots of the A7-L spacesuit 3D mesh with one AO ambient occlusion or one basecolor texture.<br>
+Example screenshots of the A7-L spacesuit 3D mesh with one AO ambient occlusion or one basecolor texture.<br>

 <img src="1.jpg" width="640">